15 Fascinating Cultural Differences Around The World

 9. Keep a Knife and Fork in Your Hands in Chile 🇨🇱

-It’s very rude in Chile to eat anything with your hands in Chile, always have a knife and fork at the ready.
+It’s very rude in Chile to eat anything with your hands, even when eating French fries, always have a knife and fork at the ready.

 10. Don’t Make a Toast With Your Wine in Georgia 🇬🇪